PeachyDB-Inc/PeachyDB/Deployment/Step3--PeachydbClusterTool.md

 Add/Remove/Substitute nodes without peachydb_cluster_tool.py, the cluster will become unusable.

 Prerequisites:
- "- Create an AWS EC2 Key Pair"
+ - Create an AWS EC2 Key Pair
- "- Create an S3 bucket with write permissions for cluster config files" "- Create a Security Group to utilize for instances" "- Create a VPC, Subnet to utilize for instances"
+ - Create an S3 bucket with write permissions for cluster config files
+ - Create a Security Group to utilize for instances
+ - Create a VPC, Subnet to utilize for instances
- "- In AWS Console enable all traffic WITHIN the Subnet, VPC" ALL servers and clients of a cluster must utilize the same Subnet and VPC Have you met the pre-requisites? [y/n]: y
+ - In AWS Console enable all traffic WITHIN the Subnet, VPC ALL servers and clients of a cluster must utilize the same Subnet and VPC Have you met the pre-requisites? [y/n]: y